 2. Simpler Storage Management leading to Higher Server performance

-Also consider the fact that 69% of a company’s stored data has absolutely no value to the organization, but still needs to be maintained for compliance.
+Also consider this: 69% of a company’s stored data has absolutely no value to the organization, but still needs to be maintained for compliance.
 This begs the question:

-Why to store all this information on your live email servers, which might potentially have no business value in the long term?
+Why store all this information on live email servers, which may potentially have no business value in the long term?

 The answer to this question lies in resolving a difficult conflict between productivity and cost:

-1. By enforcing Quota or retention policies, users are forced to clean their mailboxes, which is a time consuming and unproductive way to maintain only the valuable/ critical mails in their inbox.
+1. Enforcing Quota or retention policies, forces users to clean their mailboxes.
+This is a time consuming and unproductive way to maintain only the valuable / critical mails in their inbox.

 2. By adhering to the stringent requirements for email retention and accessibility, and allowing users to maintain data for the long term, the storage requirement on the servers grows exponentially.

-There is an easier way to break this conflict and enable the organization to be legally compliant and at the same time simplify the management of the email storage.
+There is an easier way to break this conflict, enable the organization to be legally compliant and simplify the management of the email storage.

 3. Reduction in Capital Cost of Storage and Backups

-As discussed above, a hierarchical storage architecture allows the email storage to be split across two systems:
+As discussed above, hierarchical storage architecture allows email storage to split across two systems: